qdrant/qdrant-spark/README.md

 - Go to the `Libraries` section in your cluster dashboard.
 - Select `Install New` to open the library installation modal.
-- Search for `io.qdrant:spark:2.1.0` in the Maven packages and click `Install`.
+- Search for `io.qdrant:spark:VERSION` in the Maven packages and click `Install`.

 <img width="1064" alt="Screenshot 2024-01-05 at 17 20 01 (1)" src="https://github.com/qdrant/qdrant-spark/assets/46051506/d95773e0-c5c6-4ff2-bf50-8055bb08fd1b">